VRConservation/geosp/chapters/05_python.md

 # Python

 Python is widely applicable and used in the geospatial community.
 ArcGIS Pro has a Python package called Arcpy, and QGIS has a package named PYQGIS.
 However, even though Arcpy is a Python package, it is not easy or intuitive to use.
-I tried it, read an entire book on it, and struggled using the notebooks, which are slow to load and not easy to link to VS Code.
+I tried it, read an entire Arcpy book, and struggled using the esri notebooks, which are slow to load and not feature-rich.

 Then I found Geemap and Leafmap—incredible, user-friendly Python packages developed by Qiusheng Wu and available on GitHub at GISWQS.
 There are also clear tutorials at leafmap.org and geemap.org and videos at [Open Geospatial Solutions](https://www.youtube.com/@giswqs).
 Many analyses require only one line of code.
 Here, geospatial analysis using scripts just clicked for me, and it opened up another world to using Python to analyze data rapidly.